 Cheers my friends!

 Your Co-Founder and Friend,

 *Keeping your glass filled and spirits high one Thursday at a time, this is Welcome to Thursdays: a local social group determined to make your Thursdays more fun.
-Each Wednesday, The Squeaky Curd features a fictitious story of a Milwaukee County bar that we gather at on Thursday evening.
-Join us this Thursday, August 17, 2017 at Steny’s, 800 S 2nd St (Walker’s Point) at 7:30pm.
-If you’ve signed up for the Pedal Tavern, you’ll take off from there.
-If not, stay and party at Steny’s!*
+Each Wednesday, The Squeaky Curd features a (generally) fictitious story of a Milwaukee County bar that we gather at on Thursday evening.
+Join us this Thursday, October 26, 2017 at Thurman’s, 1731 N Arlington Place (Brady Street) at 7:30pm.*